Blog

 Obtaining North Carolina custodial law enforcement videos or other recordings is easy if you know how.
 The recordings are specifically exempt from North Carolina's Public Records Act, but release can be obtained rather promptly by filing an action in civil superior court.

-Under the law, custodial law enforcement recordings include "visual, audio, or visual and audio recording" captured by dash cam videos, body worn cameras, or "any other video or audio recording device operated by or on behalf of law enforcement agency personnel when carrying out law enforcement responsibilities."
+Under the law, custodial law enforcement agency recordings (CLEAR) include "visual, audio, or visual and audio recording" captured by dash cam videos, body worn cameras, or "any other video or audio recording device operated by or on behalf of law enforcement agency personnel when carrying out law enforcement responsibilities."
 This article details what steps should be taken to obtain a video by a person who is in the video or is a personal representative* of someone who is in the video.

 Step 1